-Inside a skeletal, abandoned building, a frail, elderly man hung from the ceiling of the third floor.
+Inside an old, abandoned building, a frail, elderly man hung from the ceiling of the third floor.
 His wrists were bound, his body sagging under the relentless pull of gravity.
-A gag silenced his screams, and his face was a mosaic of purple bruises—a testament to a long, exhausting struggle.
+A gag silenced his screams, and his face was covered in dark purple bruises—showing a long, tiring struggle.

-Standing before him was a young man with eyes like a darkened abyss, devoid of any flicker of mercy.
+Standing before him was a young man with eyes like a darkened abyss, showing no sign of mercy.

 "Uhm..."
-The old man let out a weak, muffled groan, his eyes full of tears—a final plea for a life already forfeit.
+The old man let out a weak, muffled groan, his eyes filled with tears—a final plea for a life already forfeited.

-With cold precision, he placed the organ—still fluttering with the last rhythmic pulses of life—into a small briefcase.
+With cold, careful moves, he placed the heart—still beating with the last rhythmic pulses of life—into a small briefcase.
 He glanced back at the hanging corpse one last time.
-A fleeting shadow of pity crossed his features, only to be swallowed by a familiar, hollow apathy.
+A quick shadow of pity crossed his features, only to be swallowed by a familiar, empty coldness.

-He watched as the holographic display of the dead man's identity above its head began to flicker and dissolve into nothingness.
+He watched as the holographic display of the dead man's identity above his head began to flicker and dissolve into nothingness.

 Age: 67 years old.